Dimers on Riemann surfaces and compactified free field: Background and formulation of main results

 A decomposition analogous to~\eqref{eq:Kasteleyn_formula_Riemann_surface} appears when one considers the partition function of free fermions on a Riemann surface~\cite{alvarez1986theta, Bosonization}.
 This decomposition suggests that the scaling limit of the ratio of $\frac{\Zz_{\alpha_l}}{\Zz_{\mathrm{dimer}}}$ should coincide with a certain expression written in terms of theta constants on $\Sigma$.
 In the case of $g=2$ this was verified numerically in~\cite{costa2002dimers} under the assumption that the Riemann surface is associated by `lattices on a surface'.
 The technique that we develope in our paper allows to analyze scaling limits of the aforementioned ratios in the setup of Theorem~\ref{thma:main1} and show that they coincide with those predicted by the aforementioned results.
 In particular, we show that when $\Sigma$ is chosen generically and is approximated by pillow surfaces, then the scaling limit coincides of the one appearing in the work~\cite{costa2002dimers}.

 From now on, let us assume that we are in the setup of Theorem~\ref{thma:main1}, that is, we have a Riemann surface $\Sigma$ with a locally flat metric with conical singularities $ds^2$, and a sequence of Riemann surfaces $\Sigma^k$ with graphs $G^k$ that approximates $\Sigma$ and satisfies all the assumptions from Section~\ref{subsec:intro_main_results}.
-We assume that $\partial \Sigma_0 = \varnothing$, that is, there is no involution $\sigma$ involved in the picture; the forthcoming result can be generalized to this case as well, but we will not state it in such generality to shorten the exposition.
+Recall that for each $k$ we have a diffeomorphism $\xi_k: \Sigma^k\to \Sigma$ fixed.
+We assume that $\partial \Sigma_0 = \varnothing$ for simplicity.

 We choose a symplectic basis $A_1,\dots, A_g,B_1,\dots, B_g\in H_1(\Sigma, \ZZ)$ and use it to define the theta function with characteristics $a,b\in \RR^g$ via the formula

 see Section~\ref{subsec:Szego_kernel}.
 Note a slightly unusual choice of signs in the definition, cf. Remark~\ref{rem:miunus_in_def_of_theta}.
 Given a $(0,1)$-form $\alpha$ we put